A fight over tipping is tearing progressives apart

 Save Our Tips, the anti-77 campaign, maintains that most DC servers are already making more than $20 an hour.
 But a 2016 DC Department of Employment Services report found that the industry average hourly pay in DC was $14.89 for waiters and waitresses, $15.65 for non-restaurant food servers (such as caterers), and $16.74 for bartenders.
 Save Our Tips points out that the real earnings of restaurant workers are higher because not all tips are reported.
 In DC, roughly 9.8 percent of bartenders and servers live below the poverty line, according to ROC.

-Owners are concerned that the initiative would force restaurants to raise their prices and hire fewer servers, and that some restaurants would have to close.
-A 2017 Harvard Business School study found that even a $1 increase in the minimum wage can increase the likelihood of a restaurant with a 3.5-star Yelp average will close, though it has no effect on five-star restaurants.
+Owners are concerned that the initiative would force restaurants to raise their prices and hire fewer servers and that some restaurants would have to close.
+A 2017 Harvard Business School study found that even a $1 increase in the minimum wage can increase the likelihood that a restaurant with a 3.5-star Yelp average will close, though it has no effect on five-star restaurants.

-Geoff Dawson, the co-founder of the Tin Shop group, which owns local bars like Church Hall and Penn Social, estimates that costs at his establishments will go up 30 percent if the initiative passes.
+Geoff Dawson, co-founder of the Tin Shop group, which owns local bars like Church Hall and Penn Social, estimates that costs at his establishments will go up 30 percent if the initiative passes.
 He says he would also experiment more with technology to replace staff.
-“If I have 10 servers—and I have more than that—that’s an extra $1,000 dollars a day, and so that’s $365,000 dollars a year in increased prices to businesses,” he says.
+“If I have 10 servers—and I have more than that—that’s an extra $1,000 a day, and so that’s $365,000 a year in increased prices to businesses,” he says.
 Dawson has donated to the opposition campaign.

 David Cooper, a senior economic analyst at the Economic Policy Institute and a supporter of 77, says that’s a common refrain from resistant owners.
 “The fact of the matter is that in those [seven states where there is no subminimum wage], small, locally owned restaurants have been thriving,” he says.
 “The notion that DC can’t figure out what their counterparts in Minneapolis or San Francisco or Portland have is just ridiculous.
 It seems like a ruse.”